 Writing a Grant Application

-And keep in mind, that just because you THINK you have a good idea, that it is.
+Furthermore, keep in mind, that just because you THINK you have a good idea, that it is.
 Bounce your choice off of friends and family.
 Do they “get it?”
 Do they understand why you chose it?
 If so, it’s probably a good choice for a company.
-If they don’t, keep working on it.
-If they do, then start by setting up a professional website.
-Your application process will require a URL and a professional web presence.

 Before you do anything – before you develop a business model, a revenue model, a purpose of the company, before you establish your brand’s core values and develop a tag line for the company, think long and hard about the best website for your new business enterprise.